MSIA/MLDS400_Group3-Ye-Joon-Han-Jiayue-Tian-Wesley-Wang-Yumin-Zhang/README.md

 * Merged Trnsact table with other tables and did feature selection
 * Using SMOTe to balance sample data
 * Trained models again and compared between different models using confusion matrix
+* Finished writing ROI calculation

 ### **Next Steps (Dec 1st-Dec 8th)**:

 * See if there are possible ways that we can improve our model
-* Finish writing report, slides and ROI
+* Finish writing report, slides